100s of Hilarious Drama and Theatresports Games

 Fantastic resource The Living Playbook from Seattle-based Unexpected Productions has nearly 350 games and exercises.

 Excellent training manual for teachers and students outlining the ten commandments, basic gameplay rules and a glossary of key terms.
-Handles are divided into 1, 2 and 3 minute games with stimulus provided to assist.
-Includes suggested warm up exercises and games.
+Handles are divided into 1, 2 and 3-minute games with stimuli provided to assist.
+Includes suggested warm-up exercises and games.